 If you think you are going to be eligible for public service forgiveness and you don’t currently have a Direct loan, you should consolidate into the Direct loan program.
 If you already have a FFEL consolidation loan, you are allowed to reconsolidate with Direct Loans to start qualifying for the public service cancellation program.

 In order to qualify, you must not be in default and you must have made 120 monthly payments (10 years of payments) on your loans AFTER October 1, 2007.
-Payments can be made through any one or combination of eligible repayment plans, including the new income-based repayment program, income contingent repayment, ten year standard plan payments, or graduated or extended payments of not less than the monthly amount that would be due under a ten year standard plan.
+Payments can be made through any one or combination of eligible repayment plans, including income-driven repayment, ten year standard plan payments, or graduated or extended payments of not less than the monthly amount that would be due under a ten year standard plan.

 You must be employed in a public service job at the time of the forgiveness and must have been employed in a public service job during the period in which you made each of the 120 payments.